 By Shagorika Ghosh

-What would your advice be for current and prospective students of the program be?
+What would your advice to prospective students of the MPA-ESP program be?

 Students in the MPA in Environmental Science and Policy program enroll in a year-long, 54-credit program offered at Columbia University’s School of International and Public Affairs, in partnership with the Earth Institute.